Argentina sees 'better possibility' of holdout debt deal in 2015

 The International Monetary Fund said last month it expects Argentina's economy to shrink in 2014 and 2015 "amid increasing economic imbalances" and uncertainty related to the government’s dispute with the holdouts.

-(Additional reporting by Sarah Marsh, Walter Bianchi and Nicolas Misculin; Editing by Andrew Hay and Ken Wills)
+(Additional reporting by Walter Bianchi and Nicolas Misculin; editing by Andrew Hay)